 We will also work with primary sources.
 First, we will get experience locating such sources, using online and archival repositories.
 Then we will hone our skills of analysis.
 What methods should we use to interpret documentary, visual, or oral evidence?
 Why, where, when, and how were various sources created, circulated, and received—and why does it matter?
 How can we read for and interpret silences and omissions?
 Why are certain sources collected, while others evade preservation?

 Along the way, students will pursue independent projects in which they will apply historical methods and theories to their own research questions.
 They will gain experience in narrowing down a topic, devising a research question, synthesizing historiographical literature, identifying and interpreting a body of sources, managing notes and data, and, finally, putting it all into writing.
 In this respect, our seminar will function as a workshop, where students will present on their progress and share ideas about the challenges, joys, and frustrations of historical research.
 We will also be taking field trips to area historical archives, and will host at least one or two visiting speakers who will tell us about their work.
 Students will be encouraged to work in multiple languages, maximizing the language expertise in our international classroom.

-Overall, this course will help you develop 1) content knowledge about the history of LGBTQ social movements in transnational perspective; 2) familiarity with the historiography of gender and sexuality; and 3) practical skills in historical research.
+Overall, this course will help students develop 1) content knowledge about the history of LGBT social movements in transnational perspective; 2) familiarity with the historiography of gender and sexuality; and 3) practical skills in historical research.